CapturingTrees/devasc-study-team/README.md

 # devasc-study-team
-I have learned how to do version control with git
+I have learned how to do version control with git.
 I have also learned that I do not understand github at all.